 Note: The CDC considers unintentional firearm death rates based on fewer than 20 deaths “statistically unreliable” and suppresses unintentional firearm death rates based on fewer than 10 deaths.
-Fewer than 20 unintentional firearm death rates were reported during this time period for the following races and Hispanic Origin category and therefore are omitted from the above chart: American Indian/ Alaska Native males ages 0-19, 35-54, 55-74, 75+; Asian/ Pacific Islander males all ages; Black males ages 75+; and Hispanic/Latino males 55-74, 75+.
+Fewer than 20 unintentional firearm death rates were reported during this time period for the following races and Hispanic Origin category and therefore are omitted from the above chart: American Indian/ Alaska Native males all ages; Asian/ Pacific Islander males all ages; Black males ages 75+; and Hispanic/Latino males 55-74, 75+.

 There is wide regional variation in where unintentional shootings occur.
-More than half of all individuals who die by unintentional gun injuries live in the South.44 Individuals who live in the South are three times more likely to die by an unintentional shooting compared to those living in the Northeast.45 Out of the five states that have the highest rates of unintentional shooting deaths, four are in the South.
-Mississippi has the highest unintentional death rate, followed by South Dakota, Alabama, Arkansas, and Kentucky.
+More than half of all individuals who die by unintentional gun injuries live in the South.44 Individuals who live in the South are more than three times more likely to die by an unintentional shooting compared to those living in the Northeast.45 In 2019, the five states with the highest rates of unintentional shooting deaths were all in the South.
+Alabama had the highest unintentional death rate, followed by Kentucky, North Carolina, Missouri, and Georgia.
 This regional variation may be linked to the strength of state gun violence prevention laws.
 For example, states in the Northeast region tend to have stronger gun laws than states in the South.46 States with strong gun laws have been found to be associated with lower unintentional firearm injuries.47

 Enact and implement programs and practices that promote safer firearm storage and handling.